 Everything you need to know about Childminding in just 2 hours

-We'll give you all the guidance, handbooks and advice to get you started.
+We'll give you guidance, advice and handbooks to get you started.

 Dates of our next pre-registration information briefings

 Each session is 2 hours long.
-We are currently holding these sessions online.
+We're currently holding these sessions online.

 It's essential to pre-book a place because numbers are limited.